 - To change scales, choose a value from the expanded list to zoom to the scales specified.

-Height values listed at the bottom of the display depict height above ground.
-In a map, you set the desired map scale, but in a scene, you set the desired height above ground.
-If you enter a value of 2 meters as a 3D height, the viewpoint adjusts to 2 meters above the ground whether you are in a mountain range or by the ocean.
+Height values listed at the bottom of the display depict height aboveground.
+In a map, you set the desired map scale, but in a scene, you set the desired height aboveground.
+If you enter a value of 2 meters as a 3D height, the viewpoint adjusts to 2 meters aboveground whether you're in a mountain range or by the ocean.
 The value displayed in the 3D height box is based on the current resolution of the elevation being displayed.
 It becomes progressively more accurate the closer you get to the ground.

-For example, in your study area, you want to view mountains from 100 feet above ground.
+For example, in your study area, you want to view mountains from 100 feet aboveground.
 Type 100 in the height list.
-This takes the view to 100 feet above the ground.
+This takes the view to 100 feet aboveground.
 Now you can see the mountains and want to find out the elevation of one in particular.
 Place your pointer at the top of the mountain.
 Observe the z-value that appears at the bottom of the display, grouped with the coordinates.
 This gives you the mountain's elevation.

 3D-specific keyboard shortcuts